willowec/lightwand/docs/notebook.md

 So, keeping in battery protection increases unit price by $3.50.

 This is not including the price for physical materials, like a 3D printed case or a rod for the led strips to mount to.
 It also excludes the unit price of the 18650 batteries and their holders.
 The batteries were $7.49 each, and the holders were $0.83 each.
 Assuming an additional $5 for physical materials (PCB, dowel), the total unit price for each wand is ~$33.17

+## 2024/05/26

+### Revisiting wand position

+After watching this video [Simple pendulum animation](https://www.youtube.com/watch?v=cekU-08YQj0) I thought of an idea for a new method for finding the direction change points in the swing.
+While it is true that the peak acceleration magnitude occurs at the ends of each swing, like the video demonstrates, in practice I have found that since the exact peak value is never the same for each swing, the direction change detection can be finniky.
+So, instead testing if the acceleration of the wand has crossed a certain prerecorded peak value, the jerk of the wand could be recorded and then simply tested if it is greater than or less than 0.
+That would also allow the jerk of the wand to be treated like a direction of travel.